tsnellgrove/dark_castle3/doc/to_do.md

 		def get_static_obj(self, static_key):
 		def inventory(self):
 	- will also enable 'room scope' type methods to move to class Room
-- TBD: update existing creatures (e.g. hand & worn)
+- INPROC: update existing creatures (e.g. hand & worn)
 	- IDEAS:
+		- weapon class:
+			- once creature 'hand' is sorted, reference weapon (e.g. "Grimy Sword") in attack text
+			- could have a Weapon class based on Item; could have associatted adverbs and verbs for attack description
+			- once we have a Weapon class, could test for is_weapon() for moat_mach
+			- non-humanoid monster could be a special weapon description case (fun new puzzle idea)
 		- need to work on 'hand' attributes of Creatures
 			- change hand from list to string (???)
 			- this is the chance to make 'hand' an obj rather than a lst !!
 			- what should happen if Burt tries to take the axe from a living goblin? (general case)
 			- i.e. should creatures have a visible_inventory_lst that is part of examine scope? [no, just 'hand' unless boolean 'True']
 			- if you try to take an obj from a creature's hand => 'The X belongs to the Y'
-		- weapon class:
-			- once creature 'hand' is sorted, reference weapon (e.g. "Grimy Sword") in attack text
-			- could have a Weapon class based on Item; could have associatted adverbs and verbs for attack description
-			- once we have a Weapon class, could test for is_weapon() for moat_mach
-			- non-humanoid monster could be a special weapon description case (fun new puzzle idea)
 		- attacking:
 			- incorporate weapon class descriptions
 			- need to sort out attack_burt method to key off an identifier of the attacker (i.e. golblin attack v.s. other creature)
 		- creature_items_lst considerations (i.e. backpack)
+			- rename to make similar to room?
 			- need a 'cant_drop_lst' for backpack => creature_obj_lst (no need to worry about backpack as open container)
 			- creature attribute for inventory_visible == True / False
 		- change mach_obj_lst to 'invisible'?